arokem/geometry/README.md

 ## Getting help

 Please post issues on the project GitHub page.
+Or don't, up to you.